sclaflin/Frugal-NVR/README.md

 ### Docker & Docker Compose

-Below are install instructions based on using docker & docker-compse.
+Below are install instructions based on using docker & docker-compose.
 If your docker environment varies, the below information is still useful for getting it up and running.
+ARMv7 & AMD64 builds are available.

 0. Install [docker](https://docs.docker.com/engine/install/) &
   [docker-compose](https://docs.docker.com/compose/install/)
 1. Create a `FrugalNVR` folder on your docker host.
 2. Add a `video` and `data` sub-folder to the `FrugalNVR` folder.
-2. Add a `config.yml` to the `FrugalNVR` folder.
+3. Add a `config.yml` to the `FrugalNVR` folder.
 Example configuration:
   ```yml
   # REQUIRED: Set this to the hosts network name or address that Frugal NVR is
   # running on.